deltachat/deltachat-pages/_posts/2020-04-06-desktop-client-release.md

 ---

 <img src="../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-group-chat.jpg" width="270" style="float: right; margin: 10px;display: block;" />
-**Delta Chat Desktop does not only work well on all platforms now.
+**Delta Chat Desktop does not only work well on all major platforms now.
 It also offers multi-account support, and can be used even without a mobile device.
 If you use it together with the appstore releases for Android or iOS, you can get a decent multi-device experience.**